Userpilot/segment-userpilot-react-native/example/README.md

 Provide a User ID for use with `identify()`.
 Provide a User Company for use with `group()`.

-The navigation bar also includes a button to sign out using `reset()`.
+The navigation bar also includes a button to sign out using `logout()`.

 ### TrackEvents Screen